County reposting office support specialist

 He listed the entities to which the agency is responsible, including the Minnesota Department of Commerce, the Office of Economic Opportunity, the Federal Emergency Management Agency (FEMA), the Minnesota Department of Transportation and more.
 "All of those watch our budget," he said.
 "We try to be transparent and we try to be excellent stewards."

 Fillmore County Attorney Brett Corson and Greenleafton wastewater treatment project representative Sheila Craig requested permission to proceed with a land purchase for the Greenleafton septic system.
-The county is working to buy three acres near Greenleafton for $57,000, with $1,000 earnest money paid, to build a wastewater treatment station.
+The county is working to buy three acres near Greenleafton for $56,000, after $1,000 earnest money paid, to build a wastewater treatment station.

 Taxes on the property must be paid in full by the land owner at the time of purchase and easements will be set up with owners whose land the pipes for the system will cross.